tjercus/WRKT-0410/README.md

 - Formal flux architecture?

 ### Training
-- Flesh out DayStore to listen to, and send events to, TrainingInstanceView
 - Differentiate between a Training and a TrainingInstance object so the TrainingComponent, TrainingStore and DayEditComponent and DayStore can use one or both
 - Refactor TrainingComponent and TrainingInstanceComponent so they can use common code